commonpike/kw.nl.processing.library-example/README.md

 you can see it in your Processing app under Sketch > Import Library

 The folder may also contain other things, as this one does.
-Some are related to //publishing// the library (read more below).
-Some are folders I personally use to
-//compile// the java code on the spot.
+Some are related to _publishing_ the library (read more below).
+Some are folders I personally use to _compile_ the java code on the spot.
 You can delete all that, and it will still work.